Aurjay/Path-planning/README.md

 # Path-planning
-In this repository we implement various path planning techniques like Depth-First search,Breadth-First searcha and A* search by using python.
+In this repository we implement various path planning techniques like Depth-First search,Breadth-First search and A* search by using python.